In leaky West Wing, not even a phone ban can stop embarrassing disclosures

 Deputy press secretary Raj Shah was in the daily communications meeting with about two dozen other officials last week when Kelly Sadler, a previously little-known aide, remarked that it didn't matter that McCain, an 81-year-old, six-term Republican senator with brain cancer, opposed the administration's pick to lead the CIA because "he's dying anyway."

-But asked about the remark Monday, Shah reiterated that the White House's internal frustration over the episode was that it was leaked, not that it was said.
+Asked about the remark Monday, Shah reiterated that the White House's internal frustration over the episode was that it was leaked, not that it was said.

 "If you aren't able, in internal meetings, to speak your mind or convey thoughts or say anything that you feel without feeling like your colleagues will betray you, that creates a very difficult work environment," Shah said from the podium in the briefing room Monday.
 "I think anybody who works anywhere can recognize that."